brugr9/Heartbeat51/README.md

 * PS &mdash; PowerShell
 * PSL &mdash; Polar Sensor Logger
 * QoS &mdash; Quality of Service
+* RRI &mdash; R-R Interval
 * UE &mdash; Unreal Engine
+* USB &mdash; Universal Serial Bus

+<div style='page-break-after: always'></div>

 ### Glossary

 #### Quality of Service QoS

-> The Quality of Service (QoS) level is an agreement between the sender of a message and the receiver of a message that defines the guarantee of delivery for a specific message.
-There are 3 QoS levels in MQTT:
+> *The Quality of Service (QoS) level is an agreement between the sender of a message and the receiver of a message that defines the guarantee of delivery for a specific message.
+There are 3 QoS levels in MQTT:*
 >
-> * At most once (0)
+> * *At most once (0)*
-> * At least once (1)
+> * *At least once (1)*
-> * Exactly once (2).
+> * *Exactly once (2)*
 >
-> When you talk about QoS in MQTT, you need to consider the two sides of message delivery:
+> *When you talk about QoS in MQTT, you need to consider the two sides of message delivery:*
 >
-> * Message delivery form the publishing client to the broker.
+> * *Message delivery form the publishing client to the broker.*
-> * Message delivery from the broker to the subscribing client.
+> * *Message delivery from the broker to the subscribing client.*
 >
-> We will look at the two sides of the message delivery separately because there are subtle differences between the two.
+> *We will look at the two sides of the message delivery separately because there are subtle differences between the two.
 The client that publishes the message to the broker defines the QoS level of the message when it sends the message to the broker.
 The broker transmits this message to subscribing clients using the QoS level that each subscribing client defines during the subscription process.
-If the subscribing client defines a lower QoS than the publishing client, the broker transmits the message with the lower quality of service.
+If the subscribing client defines a lower QoS than the publishing client, the broker transmits the message with the lower quality of service.*
-(Source: cp.
+(HiveMQ, cp.
 [9])

 #### Retain

 Retained messages only appear to be retained, when a client subscribes after the initial publish.

+#### R-R Interval

+The R-R interval is an inter-beat interval, more precisely the time elapsed between two successive R-waves of the QRS signal on the electrocardiogram, in Millisecond (cp.
+[10] and [11]).

+<div style='page-break-after: always'></div>

 ### A. Attribution

-* The word mark Unreal and its logo are Epic Games, Inc. trademarks or registered trademarks in the US and elsewhere (cp.
-Branding Guidelines and Trademark Usage, URL: [https://www.unrealengine.com/en-US/branding](https://www.unrealengine.com/en-US/branding)).
+* The word mark Unreal and its logo are Epic Games, Inc. trademarks or registered trademarks in the US and elsewhere.
 * The word mark Polar and its logos are trademarks of Polar Electro Oy.
 * Android is a trademark of Google LLC.
 * The Bluetooth word mark and logos are registered trademarks owned by Bluetooth SIG, Inc.
 * Windows and PowerShell are registered trademarks of Microsoft Corporation.
 * The Chocolatey package manager software and logo are trade marks of Chocolatey Software, Inc.
 * Mosquitto is a registered trade mark of the Eclipse Foundation.
-* Wireshark and the "fin" logo are registered trademarks of the Wireshark Foundation (cp.
-Legal Information, Online: [https://www.wireshark.org/about.html](https://www.wireshark.org/about.html)).
+* Wireshark and the "fin" logo are registered trademarks of the Wireshark Foundation.
-* OASIS Message Queuing Telemetry Transport (MQTT) TC, Online: [https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=mqtt](https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=mqtt)

 ### B. Acknowledgements

+* Logo: "A red heart with a heartbeat to the right", by Diego Naive / Joe Sutherland, June 6, 2018.
+Online: [https://de.wikipedia.org/wiki/Datei:Red_heart_with_heartbeat_logo.svg](https://de.wikipedia.org/wiki/Datei:Red_heart_with_heartbeat_logo.svg), licensed under [Creative Commons Attribution 4.0](http://creativecommons.org/licenses/by/4.0/).
-* 3D Model "Heart" ([https://skfb.ly/CCyL](https://skfb.ly/CCyL)) by phenopeia is licensed under [Creative Commons Attribution 4.0](http://creativecommons.org/licenses/by/4.0/).
+* 3D Model: "Heart", by phenopeia, January 16, 2015.
+Online: [https://skfb.ly/CCyL](https://skfb.ly/CCyL), licensed under [Creative Commons Attribution 4.0](http://creativecommons.org/licenses/by/4.0/).

-<div style='page-break-after: always'></div>

 ### C. References